 Depends on the object.

-Venus looks very bright and when close to inferior conjunction, it has a nice thin crescent.
-Mercury can be seen at best close (but not too close : min 7º from the Sun !) to superior conjunction then it is at its brightest.
+Venus - Looks very bright and when close to inferior conjunction, it has a nice thin crescent and can be even seen on the day itself of the inferior conjunction in many cases.

 It is just the challenge 'how far can I go with my telescope'.
 The image below gives an impression of what you can actually see.
 The term 'naked eye' means without optical device other than ordinary eyeglasses or contact lenses.

 There are more methods to view in daytime.
 These are: